 You gain a lot:

-- you build a CRM with clients' data, at the same time collecting the feedback based on their behaviour on the website (is it not the perfect solution? :) )
+- You build a CRM with clients' data, at the same time collecting the feedback based on their behavior on the website.

 How should an MVP process look like?